 My academic work has appeared in the International Journal of Communication, Resilience, Topia, Development in Practice, and the Canadian Journal of Communication.
 Broadly, I ask questions about the kinds of stories we tell ourselves about oil, energy, and natural resource extraction in Canada and around the world.
 My research focuses on media and alternative media practices, including how First Nations and Métis communities create and negotiate media in connection to Canada’s oil sands and proposed pipelines.

-Between 2012-2015, my research was supported by the Faculty of Arts and Science Graduate Fellowship at Concordia University, and between 2014-2017, I held a Joseph-Armand Bombardier Canada Graduate Scholarship supported by the Social Sciences and Humanities Research Council (SSHRC).
+Between 2012-2015, I held a Faculty of Arts and Science Graduate Fellowship at Concordia University, and between 2014-2017, I held a Joseph-Armand Bombardier Canada Graduate Scholarship supported by the Social Sciences and Humanities Research Council (SSHRC).

-To find my way to professional journalism, I worked for the Creston Valley Advance when I was growing up in British Columbia’s Interior, and at Carleton I volunteered for the independent student newspaper The Charlatan.
-In 2002-2003, I edited The Charlatan‘s national section.
+To find my way to professional journalism, I worked for the Creston Valley Advance when I was growing up in British Columbia’s East Kootenays, and at Carleton I volunteered for and later edited the national section of the independent student newspaper The Charlatan.

 To see some of my best and worst photography, visit https://www.instagram.com/taudettel/